decentropy/bip38/README.md

 # BIP38 Paper Wallet Creator

 BIP38 is a protocol which encrypts a bitcoin private key with a passphrase (using AES and scrypt), such that brute forcing is impossibly time consuming.
-BIP38 works with several wallet apps, and can be created at websites like bitcoinpaperwallet.com and bitaddress.org, but (for various reasons) one might prefer not to manage keys in a web browser.
+BIP38 works with several wallet apps, and can be created at websites like bitcoinpaperwallet.com and bitaddress.org, but (for various reasons) one may prefer to not create keys in a web browser.
 This python 2.7 script generates BIP38 encrypted paper wallets, secured with a passphrase even if a stranger found it.

 **create-bip38.py** (create paper wallet)
 - minimal code, easy to verify